rajaraodv/rabbitpubsub/README.md

 </pre>

 ### Creating Producers (So Users can send chat messages)
-In our chat app, users are both producers(i.e. sends chat messages to others) and also consumers (i.e. recieves messages from others).
+In our chat app, users are both producers(i.e. sends chat messages to others) and also consumers (i.e. receives messages from others).
 Let's focus on users being 'producers'.

 When a user sends a chat message, publish it to chatExchange w/o a Routing Key (Routing Key doesn't matter because chatExchange is a 'fanout').